- The Ministry

-He completed his studies in from the Petroleum Chemical Department of T.E.I.
+He completed his studies in the Petroleum Chemical Department of T.E.I.
 Kavalas in 1981 and graduated from the Teachers΄ Training College of Thessaloniki in 1985.
-Since 1985, he has worked as a teacher in schools in Kalamaria.
+Starting in 1985, he worked as a teacher in schools in Kalamaria.

-Since 1996, he has been a member of the Teachers΄ Association in Kalamaria, a General Secretary of the Primary School Teachers΄ Association in Thessaloniki, a member of the Executive Committee of E.D.O.TH./N.T.
+Since 1996, he has been a member of the Teachers΄ Association in Kalamaria, Secretary of the Primary School Teachers΄ Association in Thessaloniki, a member of the Executive Committee of E.D.O.TH./N.T.
 A.D.E.D.Y. and a representative at the General Assemblies of E.D.O.TH and A.D.E.D.Y.
-He has always been present in the movements and initiatives of primary school associations.
+He has always been active in the movements and initiatives of primary school associations.

 He was elected MP for the first time in the national elections of 17 June 2012, on the Syriza ticket, in the 1st Electoral District of Thessaloniki, while in the 25 January 2015 election he garnered the most votes among Syriza candidates in his district.

-Until taking up his duties and Deputy Foreign Minister, on 17 June 2015, he chaired the Parliamentary Special Permanent Committee on Greeks Abroad and was a member of Syriza’s EKKEs on Education and Foreign Affairs, a member of the Parliamentary Standing Committee on Educational Affairs, and a member of the Special Permanent Committee on Research and Technology.
-He was also the Syriza MP competent for Religions.
+He chaired the Parliamentary Special Permanent Committee on Greeks Abroad and was a member of Syriza’s EKKEs on Education and Foreign Affairs, a member of the Parliamentary Standing Committee on Educational Affairs, and a member of the Special Permanent Committee on Research and Technology, and he headed Syriza’s Parliamentary Group on Religions.